 It paid dividends early, as the A'sjumped on Rangers starter Sidney Ponson for four runs in the first inning.
 Sweeney was hit by a pitch.
 Cust banged a double to put runners on second and third.
 Thomas drove in Sweeney with a single to center, and Cust and Thomas scored on Emil Brown's home run.

 Thomas had two RBIs Sunday, his second straight day of driving in two runs.
-He's started at DH in 16 of the 17 games since the A's signed him
+He's started at DH in 16 of the 17 games since the A's signed him April 24, and he's likely to remain there for the three-game series against the Cleveland Indians that begins today at Progressive Field.

 The A's are giving Thomas, who has yet to homer with Oakland, every chance to find the power stroke they anticipated when they brought him in.